jkjarvis/docker/README.md

 Docker Hub : repo for widely used docker images

 Docker Commands
+Note : All the listed commands below use the prefix `docker` .
 1. run : runs a container of an image if exists locally else pulls the image from hub. e.g docker run nginx
 2. ps : lists all the running containers with basic info like id, time etc